Reasonable and necessary supports

 - develop their capacity to actively take part in the community.

-How does the NDIA know what is reasonable and necessary?
+How does the NDIA work out what is reasonable and necessary?

 The NDIA makes decisions based on the National Disability Insurance Scheme Act 2013 (NDIS Act) and the rules made under the NDIS Act.
 The operational guidelines also provide practical guidance for decision makers.